Annotated Blog Roll

 Here is my complete blog roll, all of them of interest to me.
-Updated February 2008. :) My thumbnail introductions will, I hope, pique your curiosity; don’t take any views expressed too much to heart…
+Updated June 2008. 🙂 My thumbnail introductions will, I hope, pique your curiosity; don’t take any views expressed too much to heart… Links now open in new windows.

 • Lorelle on WordPress — a really useful blog about blogging: “Helping you learn more about blogging and WordPress every day with help, tips, advice, and techniques for blogging and using WordPress, and WordPress.com.
 The blogging help you need.
 Now.”